mental-health-org/mental-health-fe/README.md

 ---

 ## Learning Goals
-+ Learn and use TypeScript to build and scale an application that is readable and maintainable, and provides errors in build time.
++ Learn and use TypeScript to build and scale an application that is readable and maintainable, and provides error handling during build time.
 + Integrate continuous integration and continous deployment with Travis CI.
 + Develop JSON contract with backend team.